 * Credit card is required for these accounts and sales tax will be applied.
 Tax exempt status is not an option with these plans (see corporate plans).

-Low-cost access to the PublicData databases with 10,000 yearly look-ups designed for moderate use business needs.
+Low-cost access to the PublicData databases with 12,000 yearly look-ups designed for high use business needs.

 **Sales tax will be applied, however PublicData corporate accounts may apply for tax exempt status.
 It is the account holder's responsibility to apply for the sales tax exemption.
 Refusal to pay sales tax will NOT automatically disable sales tax from being charged.